 Well, well.
 It’s almost Thanksgiving in America.
-Time to cook a lot of food and go eat it with relatives while trying not to fight about the election.
+Time to cook a lot of food and go eat it with relatives while trying not to fight about politics.
 Good luck with that!
 I’m afraid I can’t help you there.
 What I can do, though, is show you how to roast a turkey.

 The version I made uses Mediterranean flavors, but there are many, many options available to you.
 So lets dive right in and lean how to roast a turkey for Thanksgiving.